chapman-cs510-2016f/cw-02-northeast_corner/README.md

 **CHANGEME**

+## INSTRUCTOR COMMENTS
+Excellent work.
+However, don't forget to actually provide an assessment for the assignment.
+It is useful for me for future revisions of the course, and to track where your confusions are.
+Also make sure to include docstrings and comments in your code, with the assumption that other people may wish to use your code in the future (including your future self).
+Finally, be sure you are actually working together as a team: Split the work; collaborate; discuss implementations together.

 ## Honor Pledge

 I pledge that all the work in this repository is my own with only the following exceptions: